helium/HIP/README.md

-# HIP
+# Helium Improvement Proposals (HIP)

-Helium Improvement Proposals
+Helium Improvement Proposals are the core unit of change in the Helium Network.

 _"How a bill becomes a law"_